Skip To Content

 • Plans for next term of enrollment (e.g. number of credits, change of major, academic improvement plan details, etc.)

 As a part of the appeals process, the student must provide information about why she/he failed to maintain SAP standards, and what has changed in the student’s situation that will allow her/him to demonstrate satisfactory academic progress at the next evaluation.
-Meeting with an academic advisor (Academic Services) to create an academic plan may be required.
+Meeting with an academic advisor or a member of Academic Services to create an academic plan may be required.

 Appeals are evaluated by the Financial Aid Appeal Committee.
 Students should make payment arrangements if necessary while waiting on the Committee’s decision if necessary.
 The student will be notified of the Committee’s decision in writing.
 The decision of the Committee is final.
 There is no secondary or director appeal process.
 If an appeal is denied, students can only be reinstated for aid eligibility if they satisfy all deficiencies.
 If an appeal is approved and the student does not fulfill the conditions of his or her probation or academic plan, the student will not be eligible for aid for any future semesters during their academic career unless the student satisfies all academic deficiencies.